-- 2.2.1 Any robot kit or building blocks, either available on the market or built from raw hardware, may be used, as long as the design and construction of the robot are primarily and substantially the original work of the students (see section 2.5 below).
+2.2.1 Any robot kit or building blocks, either available on the market or built from raw hardware, may be used, as long as the design and construction of the robot are primarily and substantially the original work of the students (see section 2.5 below).

 2.2.2 Any commercially produced robot kits or sensor components that are specifically marketed to complete any single major task of RoboCupJunior Rescue will be disqualified.
 For example, pre-programmed sensors with special features for line-following or obstacle tracing are not allowed.
-If there is any doubt, teams should consult the Technical Committee (TC) at the International RCJ Community Forum (http://www.rcjcommunity.org) - 2.2.3 For the safety of participants and spectators, no lasers are allowed on any robot. - 2.2.4 Bluetooth Class 2, 3 and ZigBee communications are the only wireless communication types allowed in RoboCupJunior.
+If there is any doubt, teams should consult the Technical Committee (TC).

+2.2.3 For the safety of participants and spectators, only lasers of class 1 and 2 are allowed.
+This will be checked during inspection.

+2.2.4 Bluetooth Class 2, 3 and ZigBee communications are the only wireless communication types allowed in RoboCupJunior.
 Robots that have other types of wireless communications on board will need to be either removed or disabled for possible interference with other leagues competing in RoboCup.
-If the robot has equipment for other forms of wireless communication, they must prove that they have disabled them.
-Robots that do not comply may face immediate disqualification from the tournament. - 2.2.5 Robot must be able to pass through the doorway without moving it from its original position.
+If the robot has equipment for other forms of wireless communication, the team must prove that they have disabled them.
+Robots that do not comply may face immediate disqualification from the tournament.

+2.2.5 Robot must be able to pass through the doorway without moving it from its original position.